 We begin each engagement by getting to know our client and developing an understanding of their goals, their preferences and the niche which their course will occupy in the local market.
-I suppose i could be considered old-school because, although we use state-of-the-art computer technology to create working drawings, our design process starts with walking the site and then putting pencil to paper.
-There is no substitute for time spent walking the site with a topographic map to understand the nuances of the property.
-We look at natural drainage patterns and existing trees as well as things like sightlines and vistas that don’t show up on a map or aerial photograph.
+I suppose i could be considered old-school because, although we use state-of-the-art computer technology to create working drawings, our design process starts by walking the site with a topographic map before putting putting pencil to paper.
+Great golf holes and great golf courses don’t happen by chance, it takes days or weeks to understand the nuances of the property.
+We look at natural drainage patterns and existing trees as well as things like sight lines and vistas that don’t show up on a map or aerial photograph.
 On existing golf courses, we work closely with the superintendent and the golf professional to understand existing drainage issues and problems with safety or pace of play.
-I also like to visit existing courses in the vicinity of our projects to understand what the competition has to offer and what we can do to differentiate our project.
+I also like to visit other courses in the vicinity of our projects to understand what the competition has to offer and what we can do to differentiate our project.

 During construction we make frequent visits to the site to monitor progress and to look for opportunities to make the course better.
 We have developed a reputation for providing an uncommon level of hands-on service.
 Being on site every 2 or 3 weeks during construction simply isn’t enough to stay on top of the issues and provide the contractor with the guidance he needs.
 As the saying goes, “the devil is in the detail”.
 Often times this is simply saving a significant tree, enhancing drainage or what we call “naturalizing the features”.
 Having a regular presence on site allows us to focus on the subtle details of the design and to insure that the contractor stays on schedule and on budget.